 INZ typically processes Visas for Parents and Grandparents in 4-18 months.
 However, processing times vary with the category the visa is filed under, any Character Issues or Medical Issues that may need special handling, complicating factors like any past deportation and the documentation needed to establish relationship with the visa sponsor.
 Additional documentation requirements for sponsors may also take time depending on their immigration, criminal and financial circumstances.

 We help you avoid delays in getting your Visas for Parents and Grandparents by carefully studying your case and creating a foolproof application.

 Our team of licensed immigration experts is committed to helping its clients obtain their visas for parents and grandparents at the best price.
-Book a 100% free consultation to see how our immigration experts can help you with the fastest and most cost-effective path to getting your visa.
+Book a consultation to see how our immigration experts can help you with the fastest and most cost-effective path to getting your visa.